sagawatatsuya/ReactionT5v2/README.md

     --num_beams=5 \
     --num_return_sequences=5 \
     --batch_size=16 \
-    --output_dir="./"
+    --output_dir="output"
 ```

 ### Task Retrosynthesis
 To predict the reactants of reactions from their products, use the following command.
 The code expects 'input_data' as a string or CSV file that contains an 'input' column.
-The format of the string or contents of the column should be smiles of products.
+The format of the string or the contents of the column should be SMILES of products.
 For multiple compounds, concatenate them with ".".(ex.
 "CCN(CC)CCNC(=S)NC1CCCc2cc(C)cnc21")
 ```
 cd task_retrosynthesis
 python prediction.py \